odpi/egeria/open-metadata-implementation/access-services/README.md

   The Community Profile OMAS supports the administration for a community and related user profiles.
 These communities are involved in reviewing and crowd-sourcing knowledge about the data assets and their use.

-* **[data-engine](data-engine)** - exchange metadata with a data processing engine.

-  The Data Engine OMAS provides APIs and events for a data movement/processing engine to record the changes it is making to the data landscape.
-This information forms a key part of asset lineage.

 * **[data-manager](data-manager)** - exchange metadata with a data manager.

   The Data Manager OMAS provides technology-specific APIs to enable technologies that manage collections of data